bondy-io/bondy/doc/guides/configuration/load_regulation_and_rate_limiting.md

 ## What to watch

-Four signals tell you whether regulation is engaging, and they mean different things.
+Five signals tell you whether regulation is engaging, and they mean different things.

 - `bondy_wamp_dropped_total{reason="admission",family="hello"}` — sessions
-  refused because the node was busy.
+  refused because the node was busy or its memory high.
 A nonzero rate means the node is at its session-establishment ceiling.
 Sustained, it means you need more nodes or a higher watermark, not a bigger timeout.
+- The `bondy_memory_high` alarm — the node is refusing new sessions and token grants because its memory use is above the high watermark.
+Its details carry the use, the limit and where the limit came from.
+A node that raises it under a burst and clears it afterwards is doing what the gate is for; a node that holds it at idle needs a bigger limit or fewer resident sessions.
 - `bondy_wamp_dropped_total{reason="shed"}` — messages dropped to preserve
   flow ordering, labelled by family.
 This is data loss by design, and it is the signal that a flow is producing faster than its destination consumes.